Netflix Maturity Ratings Are a Joke – Star Trek Says So

 by Joseph Avery-North

 Netflix seems to face a lot of criticism these days (#cancelnetflix leads to some interesting Twitter reading) but then all companies do, always have, always will.
 You can’t please everyone.
 People’s reasons for criticising and/or cancelling Netflix vary – from Netflix cancelling their favourite show to the company making decisions people have ethical issues with to just a plain old lack of content consumers want to watch.
+But seriously, how is there not more outrage over the simple fact that Netflix maturity ratings are an intellect insulting joke?

 I try to keep things relatively light and fluffy with Winterwind’s content, at least for now, so the ethical issues people criticise the company for are someone else’s axe to grind/torch to bear.
 I prefer to focus on the available content, good or bad, and the inherent stupidity of a company that thought Fuller House was a good idea and deserving of a five season run.